ralphsawaya/ovh/MongoDoc/mongodb_02_Best_practise_to_implement _your_first_mongoDB_instance/guide.en-gb.md

 ```
 ![alt text](./images/compassShell.png)

-### Query the data with the aggregation framework
+### Query Data with the Aggregation Framework

-The below MongoDB aggregation pipeline uses the [MongoDB aggregation Framework](https://www.mongodb.com/docs/manual/aggregation/) to group customers by age and count each occurence.
+The below MongoDB aggregation pipeline uses the [MongoDB Aggregation Framework](https://www.mongodb.com/docs/manual/aggregation/) to group customers by age and count each occurence.
 You can use the mongoshell to execute:

 ```javascript
 db.customer.aggregate([